How to book Greek ferry tickets – Travel tips & info

 How to book ferry tickets in Greece: Greek ferry interior

-The Greek ports are rather big, and the one in Piraeus can often be chaotic.
-Avoid arriving late at the port because you might have to walk a lot to your gate.
-While the ferries to the Cyclades islands tend to leave straight outside the metro station, sometimes their departure points get rescheduled.
+Greek ports are quite large, and the one in Piraeus can often be chaotic.
+Avoid arriving late at the port because you might have to walk a long way to your gate.
+While the ferries to the Cyclades islands usually depart directly from the metro station, their departure times can sometimes be rescheduled.
 Plus, if you have to pick up your ticket, you should have enough time to go to the kiosk and then to the gate.

 If stressed about departure, track your Greek ferry